boschresearch/fmi_adapter/README.md

 ## Requirements, how to build, test, install, use, etc.

-Clone the repository into a ROS workspace and build it using [catkin](http://wiki.ros.org/catkin).
+Clone the repository into a ROS workspace and build it using `catkin build` from the [Catkin Command Line Tools](https://catkin-tools.readthedocs.io/).
+For correct installation of the FMUs in the examples package, use a dedicated install space by calling `catkin config --install` first.

 ## License